Pawsanie/Novelist/README.md

 New menu buttons need to be added in 'UI_buttons_calculations.py **button_size** function.'

 You will need to modify the class constructor of '**InterfaceController**' in 'Interface_Controller.py' file.<br>
-Add new menu class like variable to it.
+Add new menu class like variable to it.<br>
 And add new 'return' to '**get_ui_buttons_dict**' in method of 'InterfaceController' class.

 You will also need to add your buttons to 'ui_localizations_data.json', and localization.json 'eng.json' as example.<br>